 A few of my recipes call for nutritional yeast flakes (also called nooch).
 Although it sounds scary (I was nervous trying it myself at first), it actually tastes really good.

 Nutritional yeast is made from, Saccharomyces Cerevisiae, a yeast used in winemaking, baking, and brewing since ancient times.
 It is grown on molasses and then harvested, washed, and dried with heat to deactivate it.

-Braggs Nutritional Yeast is the one I usually purchase but if I know I'm using a lot for a few recipes, I'll purchase a larger container from my local natural foods store.
-Some stores like Whole Foods might even have some in the bulk section.
+Braggs Nutritional Yeast is the one I usually purchase but if I know I'm using a lot for a few recipes, I'll purchase a larger container from my local natural foods store or on Amazon.